Alfred Wegener Institute for Polar and Marine Research: Helgoland

 the turbidity is measured (e.g. using a Secchi disk) and other parameters are recorded.
+The data of this Long time series, called Helgoland Roads, can be found on the website PANGAEA.
 The North Sea warmed by 1.65 °C since the start of the time series.

 Stations

 The institute maintains several research stations around the Arctic Ocean and on the Antarctic continent.